 The program reduces audit frequency, complexity, and cost through the Smart Facility Operational Capacity (SFOC) certification.
 Besides, a remote validation process captures the existing physical infrastructure and equipment of Cargo Handling Facilities (CHF).
-Finally, it creates visibility by making this information available on ONE Source (pdf), a new publicly accessible online platform for the entire aviation industry that will be launched in 2020.
+Finally, it creates visibility by making this information available on ONE Source, the new online platform for the entire aviation industry.

 The Smart Facility program delivers:

 - Standardization of individual audit requirements for CHFs

 - Clear visibility on potential audit reduction thanks to the Audit Reduction Commitment (ARC)